ChorlsChu/Stick-War-2--Enhanced-Edition-Mod-/README.md

 - A standalone Flash Player projector is required.
 - Modern web browsers will not run the game.

-## Overview

-This mod focuses on:
-- expanding the campaign with faction bosses and reinforcements
-- adding more distinctive level mechanics, especially for Shadowrath and Medusa encounters
-- improving campaign pacing and spectacle
-- fixing long-standing bugs and reducing avoidable lag spikes

 ## Features Added